 Who is at risk?

+About 200 million girls and women worldwide are living with the consequences of FGM.
 Procedures are mostly carried out on young girls sometime between infancy and age 15, and occasionally on adult women.
-In Africa, more than three million girls have been estimated to be at risk for FGM annually.
+Worldwide, more than 4.6 million are projected to be subjected to FGM annually by 2030.

 Between 2015 and 2030, 68 million girls globally are at risk of FGM if efforts are not accelerated to end this harmful practice.